khvorov45/transmission-fitness/README.md

 When given a large sample with no measurement error, both models (`alex-modified` and `no-meas-error`) produce the correct estimates of relative fitness. `alex-modified` does not estimate variability, `no-meas-error` does.

-When given a large sample with measurement error, `alex-modified` remains unbiased but tends to understimate the variance of the estimate (by around 30%). `no-meas-error` is biased (8% towards the null) and slightly underestimates the variance of the estimate.
+When given a large sample with measurement error, `alex-modified` remains unbiased but tends to underestimate the variance of the estimate (by around 30%). `no-meas-error` is biased (8% towards the null) and slightly underestimates the variance of the estimate.

 When given a small sample with measurement error, Alex's model (`alex-modified`) is a bit better at finding the correct point estimate.
 My model (`no-meas-error`) is a bit better at estimating how much the estimate varies.